NativeScript/firebase/packages/firebase-admob/README.md

 ```

 #### Customize the banner ad size

 To define a custom banner size, you have 2 options:

-- Instantiate the `BannerAdSize` class with the desired width and height and set the `size` attribute to that instance.
+- Instantiate the `BannerAdSize` class with the desired width and height and set it to the `size` attribute of `BannerAd`.
 ```ts
 import { BannerAdSize } from "@nativescript/firebase-admob"